Learn Skills Beyond Design

-The Senior Capstone Design Program in Geological and Mining Engineering, builds on our solid field-based, hands-on curriculum to provide students with “their first job”– a project supplied by industry, government agencies, and entrepreneurs.
+The Senior Design Program in Geological and Mining Engineering, builds on our solid field-based, hands-on curriculum to provide students with “their first job”– a project supplied by industry, government agencies, and entrepreneurs.
 Senior Design teams experience the entire process of a real-world, client-based engineering project, tackling open-ended problems that reflect the work graduates will likely encounter in their first job.
 The clients benefit from having a student team address their dynamic goals and tight budgets, and provide a fresh perspective with guidance from experienced faculty.

-The projects span two-semesters, beginning with the development of project goals and constraints, data collection, lab and field-based testing, and data analysis.
+The capstone projects span two-semesters, beginning with the development of project goals and constraints, data collection, lab and field-based testing, and data analysis.
 Through the system modeling, simulation, and design, the project is validated and refined to meet specific objectives and constraints.
 Projects commence in late August and early January.